onap/policy-parent/docs/development/devtools/policy-cds.rst

 In order for PDP engines to fetch the resource details from AAI during runtime execution, we need to create dummy VNF & PNF entities in AAI.
 In a real Automation Composition flow, the entities in AAI will be either created during orchestration phase or provisioned in AAI separately.

-Download & execute the steps in postman collection for creating the entities along with it's dependencies.
+Download & execute the steps in postman collection for creating the entities along with its dependencies.
-The steps needs to be performed sequentially one after another.
+The steps need to be performed sequentially one after another.
 And no input is required from user.

 :download:`Create VNF & PNF in AAI <postman/create-vnf-pnf-aai.postman_collection.json>`